Do you want to work with children and adults who have communication disorders?

 Tours of the department and its clinical facilities are available for applicants to the Master’s Degree Program in Speech-Language Pathology.
 Department tours are led by current UNT ASLP graduate students.
 Tours are offered during the year depending on availability and are by appointment only.

 What assistantship, scholarship, or other funding opportunities are available in the UNT M.S.
 SLP program?

 All applicants to the UNT Master's Program in Speech-Language Pathology who submit each required component of their graduate application by the stated application deadline are automatically considered for competitive departmental assistantship awards.
 An assistantship application is necessary to be hired for a competitive departmental assistantship award.
 The department will invite individual applicants to apply on an as-needed basis.

-All applicants are advised to submit UNT's General Scholarship Application (more information can be found here) to be considered for a variety of competitive scholarships offered by the university and the department.
+All applicants are advised to go to UNT's Eagle Scholarship Portal (more information can be found here) to be considered for a variety of competitive scholarships offered by the university and the department.
 All applicants are also strongly advised to work with their undergraduate advisor to identify sources of extramural scholarship, loan, and grant support for which the applicant can apply, prior to the start of graduate school.
 Many of these extramural funding mechanisms have application deadlines well in advance of the anticipated date of fall matriculation into the graduate program.